Classification of Rigid Irregular $G_2$-Connections: Tannakian Formalism for Connections

 Let $X$ be a smooth connected complex curve and denote by $\DE(X)$ the category of connections on $X$ as in \cite[1.1.]{Ka87}.
-By a connection we mean a locally free $\OO_X$-module $\EE$ of finite rank equipped with a connection
+By a connection we mean a locally free $\OO_X$-module $\EE$ of finite rank equipped with a connection map

 Let $\X$ be the smooth compactification of $X$ and for any $x\in\X-X$ let $t$ be a local coordinate at $x$.
-The completion of the local ring of $\X$ at $x$ can be identified with $\KK$.
-We define $\Psi_x(\EE)=\KK\otimes \EE$ to be the restriction of $\EE$ to the formal punctured disk around $x$ and call the collection of isomorphism classes
+The completion of the local ring of $\X$ at $x$ can be identified non-canonically with $\KK$.
+We define $\Psi_x(\EE)=\KK\otimes \EE$ to be the restriction of $\EE$ to the formal punctured disk around $x$.

-the \textit{formal type} of $\EE$, cf. \cite[2.1.]{Arinkin10}.
-Note that $\Psi_x(\EE)$ is trivial whenever $x\in X$, so the formal type of $\EE$ is actually determined by the rank $h(\EE)$ of $\EE$ and the family $\{[\Psi_x(\EE)]\}_{x\in \X-X}$.
-We call a connection $\EE$ \textit{rigid} if it is determined up to isomorphism by its formal type.
 Any $\Psi_x(\EE)$ obtained in this way is a $\KK$-connection, by which we mean a finite dimensional $\KK$-vector space admitting an action of the differential operator ring $\KK\langle\partial_t\rangle$.
 Its dimension will be called the \textit{rank} of the connection.
 The category of $\KK$-connections is denoted by $\textup{D.E.}(\KK)$.
-Recall that any $\KK$-connection $E$ can be decomposed as

-where only finitely many $E(y)$ are non-zero and where $\rk(E(y))\cdot y\in \Z_{\ge 0}$.
-Any $y\in \Q_{\ge 0}$ with $E(y)\neq 0$ is called a \textit{slope} of $E$, see \cite[2.3.4.]{Ka87}.
-The slopes can be computed in the following way.
-One proves that $E$ is isomorphic to a connection of the form